FigureTechnologies/asset-classification-smart-contract/README.md

 during the verification process.
 Note: Verifiers should be wary of returning false immediately on a code failure, as this incurs additional cost to the onboarding account.
 Instead, it is recommended that verification implement some process that retries logic when exceptions or other code execution issues cause a failed verification.
-A value of `true` will move the [AssetScopeAttribute](src/core/types/asset_scope_attribute.rs) to one of two statuses:
-  * If the onboarding account chose a value of `true` for `trust_verifier`, the scope attribute's `onboarding_status` will be moved to `Approved`.
-  * If the onboarding account chose a value of `false` for `trust_verifier`, the scope attribute's `onboarding_status` will be moved to `AwaitingFinalization`.
-The onboarding account must then use the `FinalizeClassification` route to pay verifier fees and move the scope attribute to the `Approved` status, which indicates a classified asset.
+A value of `true` will move the [AssetScopeAttribute](src/core/types/asset_scope_attribute.rs) to the `Approved` status, which indicates a classified asset.

 * `message`: An optional string describing the result of the verification process.
 If omitted, a standard message describing success or failure based on the value of `success` will be displayed in the [AssetScopeAttribute](src/core/types/asset_scope_attribute.rs).